Australian passport: Visa requirements

 An Australian passport does not, in itself, entitle the holder to enter another country.
 To enter another country, the traveller must comply with the visa and entry requirements of the other countries to be visited, which vary from country to country and may apply specifically to a particular passport type, the traveller's nationality, criminal history, or many other factors.

 As of October 2025, Australian citizens had visa-free or visa on arrival access to 184 countries and territories, ranking the Australian passport eighth in the world in terms of travel freedom (tied with the United Kingdom and Malta), according to the Henley Passport Index.
 It showed a drop of two placements from 2024 where it ranked 6th, although since 2006 it has kept a steady placement between 9th and 6th place.

 Foreign travel statistics

-According to the statistics these are the numbers of Australian visitors to various countries per annum in 2015 (unless otherwise noted):